 Consider changing your menu to minimise food waste from customer plates.
-This may include offering smaller portion sizes and offering appropriate containers for anything leftover.
+This may include offering smaller portion sizes.
+Offer compostable (preferred) or recyclable takeaway containers for anything left over.

-Donate your surplus food to a food relief organisation, such as OzHarvest, Secondbite or connecting directly with local charities.
+Donate your surplus food to a food relief organisation, such as OzHarvest or other food donation services such as Y Waste App.
 By doing so, you can reduce your waste bills, and ensure the food is redistributed to people in need.